 What are the health impacts of blue light exposure at night?

 Yes, insomnia is one of the primary sleep issues we are facing these days.
-The more the exposure of blue light at night, the less the expression of sleep-inducing hormone melatonin means less sleep and more alertness.
+The more exposure to blue light at night, the less the expression of sleep-inducing hormone melatonin means less sleep and more alertness.

 Tiredness at daytime